The Noether--Lefschetz theorem in arbitrary characteristic: Surjectivity

-In order to specialize from a sufficiently general member of $|\mathcal L^2|$ to a reducible one in $|\mathcal L|+|\mathcal L|$, we need the following conjecture of Koll\'ar on independence of intersection points.
-Voisin proved the conjecture over fields of infinite transcendence degree, and we include her proof below.
-This result will ensure in Proposition~\ref{prop:surj_for_L^2_to_surfaces} that the points $p_i$ are independent in $\Pic(C)$ modulo the hyperplane section, as in the case for quartic surfaces in $\mathbb P^4$ when $C$ was a degree 4 elliptic curve in \S\ref{sec:quartic_surfaces}. \begin{lem}[{\cite{voisin20}}] Let $\mathbb K$ be an algebraically closed field of infinite transcendence degree.
+In order to specialize from a sufficiently general member of $|\mathcal L^{\otimes 2}|$ to a reducible one in $|\mathcal L|+|\mathcal L|$, we need the following conjecture of Koll\'ar on independence of intersection points \cite[Conjecture 15]{kol_determines} (which generalizes \cite[Sublemma]{Griffiths-Harris}).
+Voisin proved Koll\'ar's conjecture over fields of infinite transcendence degree, and we include her proof below.
+This result will ensure in Proposition~\ref{prop:surj_for_L^2_to_surfaces} that the points $p_i$ are independent in $\Pic(C)$ modulo the hyperplane section, as in the case for quartic surfaces in $\mathbb P^4$ when $C$ was a degree 4 elliptic curve in \S\ref{sec:quartic_surfaces}. \begin{prop}[{\cite{voisin20}}] Let $\mathbb K$ be an algebraically closed field of infinite transcendence degree.
 Let $C$ be a smooth projective curve over $\mathbb K$ and $\mathcal M$ a very ample line bundle on $C$.
-Let $A\subsetneq\mathbf{Pic}^0(C)$ be an abelian subvariety and $\mathcal M\in{G}\subset\Pic(C)$ a finitely-generated subgroup.
+Assume that either \begin{enumerate}[label=(\alph*)] \item $\chara\mathbb K=0$, or \item $\mathcal M=\mathcal M_0^{\otimes d}$ for an integer $d\geq 2$ and $\mathcal M_0$ a very ample line bundle.\end{enumerate} Let $A\subsetneq\mathbf{Pic}^0(C)$ be an abelian subvariety and $\mathcal M\in{G}\subset\Pic(C)$ a finitely-generated subgroup.
 Let $k^C\subset\mathbb K$ be a field of definition for $C$, $\mathcal M$, $A$, and $G$.
+For a divisor $D\in |\mathcal M|$ write $\Supp D=\bigcup_i p_i(D)$.
+Then the map